NEPA/CEQA Managers are environmental compliance managers that work with organizations to ensure that a business does not break these laws.

 What Is the Job Demand for NEPA/CEQA Managers?

-Job demand for all environmental specialists, including NEPA and CEQA managers is expected to grow between 11% between 2014 and 2024.
-That is 50% higher than the national average for all jobs, which is expected to be in the region of 7%.
-There will be a greater demand placed on the economy, businesses and government in the next decade in line with ongoing national consultation and international agreements.
+Job demand for all environmental specialists, including NEPA and CEQA managers is expected to grow between 8% between 2020 and 2030.* There will be a greater demand placed on the economy, businesses and government in the next decade in line with ongoing national consultation and international agreements.
 It is expected that more businesses will consult with environmental scientists and other experts for direct information and advice on their actions and policies.

 NEPA / CEQA - Related Degrees